enspiral/handbook/guides/google_apps.md

 # Email (Gsuite accounts) / Google groups / Google Drive

 ## Email
-To request an account, or remove you account, fill out [this form](https://docs.google.com/a/enspiral.com/forms/d/e/1FAIpQLSdpzzBQOHtMCowHOLamaBYqu4a-TsoP7Z4T8R-3pUWveyD0sw/viewform#responses)
+To request an account, or remove your account, fill out [this form](https://docs.google.com/a/enspiral.com/forms/d/e/1FAIpQLSdpzzBQOHtMCowHOLamaBYqu4a-TsoP7Z4T8R-3pUWveyD0sw/viewform#responses)

 ### What you need to know